 Abnormal results may be due to:

-When you have an abnormal exercise stress test, you may have other tests performed on your heart:
+When you have an abnormal exercise stress test, you may have other tests performed on your heart such as:

-Stress tests are generally safe.
+Stress tests are mostly safe.
 Some patients may have chest pain or may faint or collapse.
 A heart attack or dangerous irregular rhythm is rare.

 Exercise ECG; ECG - exercise treadmill; EKG - exercise treadmill; Stress ECG; Exercise electrocardiography; Stress test - exercise treadmill